 - Show your membership card when you get a prescription filled.
 To make sure we know about the prescriptions you are filling and what you are paying, show your plan membership card every time you get a prescription filled. - Make sure we have the information we need.
-There are times you may pay for prescription drugs when we will not automatically get the information we need to
+There are times you may pay for prescription drugs when we will not automatically get the information, we need to keep track of your out-of-pocket costs.
+To help us keep track of your out-of-pocket costs, you may give us copies of receipts for drugs that you have purchased.
+(If you are billed for a covered drug, you can ask our plan to pay our share of the cost.
+For instructions on how to do this, go to Chapter 7, Section 2 of this booklet.)
+Here are some types of situations when you may want to give us copies of your drug receipts to be sure we have a complete record of what you have spent for your drugs:

 - When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit. - When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program. - Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances. - Send us information about the payments others have made for you.
 Payments made by certain other individuals and organizations also count toward your out-of-pocket costs and help qualify you for catastrophic coverage.
 For example, payments made by a State Pharmaceutical Assistance Program, an AIDS drug assistance program (ADAP), the Indian Health Service, and most charities count toward your out-of-pocket costs.
 You should keep a record of these payments and send them to us so we can track your costs. - Check the written report we send you.
-When you receive a Part D Explanation of Benefits (a "Part D EOB") in the mail, please look it over to be sure the information is complete and correct.
-If you think something is missing from the report, or you have any questions, please call us at Member Services (phone numbers are printed on the back cover of this booklet).
+When you receive the Part D Explanation of Benefits (a "Part D EOB") in the mail, please look it over to be sure the information is complete and correct.
+If you think something is missing from the report, or you have any questions, please call us at Pharmacy Member Services (phone numbers are printed on the back cover of this booklet).
 Be sure to keep these reports.
 They are an important record of your drug expenses.